Publications

 solo-authored

-Presented at SFS Cavalcade North America, Chicago Booth ML in Economics Summer Institute, Cambridge Conf. on Alternative Finance
+Presented at SFS Cavalcade North America, FIRS, Chicago Booth ML in Economics Summer Institute

 Abstract